mpariente/pywsj0-mix/README.md

 - `sr` is the sampling frequency.
 Default 8000.

-To generate all the possible versions of wsj0-mix, run
+To generate all the possible versions of wsj0-mix (around 330Go), run
 ```bash
 for nsrc in 2 3 4 5; do
   for sr in 8000 16000; do